MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/configuring-usb-devices.md

 ---
 description: The topics in this section describe how a client driver must configure their device.
-title: Overview of selecting a USB configuration in USB drivers overview ms.date: 09/13/2022
+title: Overview of Selecting a USB Configuration in USB Drivers Overview ms.date: 01/12/2024
 ---

 # Overview of selecting a USB configuration in USB drivers